-2.4.3.9 Support Software and Tools
+2.4.3.10 Support Software and Tools

-2.4.3.9.1 All support software and tools used in the production and testing of code (compilers, assemblers, linkers, loaders, operating systems, configuration control systems, static analysers, test harnesses, coverage analysers, etc.) shall be qualified or otherwise suitably justified, and shown to comply with the requirements of section 1.5.3.
+2.4.3.10.1 All support software and tools used in the production and testing of code (compilers, assemblers, linkers, loaders, operating systems, configuration control systems, static analysers, test harnesses, coverage analysers, etc.) shall be qualified or otherwise suitably justified, and shown to comply with the requirements of section 1.5.3.

-2.4.3.10 Documentation
+2.4.3.11 Documentation

-2.4.3.10.1 The source code shall include commentaries to a level of detail that is consistent throughout the whole software.
+- 2.4.3.11.1 The source code shall include commentaries to a level of detail that is consistent throughout the whole software.
 Commentaries shall be consistent with the documentation of the software requirements and of the design.
-They shall be a sufficient complement to this documentation to make the code readable and understandable.

-2.4.3.10.2 In particular, commentaries, related to the code of every software module or program, shall contain all the complementary information necessary for an independent and stand alone review and verification of this code against its specification.

-2.4.3.10.3 Commentaries shall also include any specific information required for maintenance of the code, in particular, its history and the designers' names.

-2.4.3.10.4 If a tool has generated the code, the common positions in this section 2.4.3.10 apply to the tool inputs.
+They shall be a sufficient complement to this documentation to make the code readable and understandable. - 2.4.3.11.2 In particular, commentaries, related to the code of every software module or program, shall contain all the complementary information necessary for an independent and stand alone review and verification of this code against its specification. - 2.4.3.11.3 Commentaries shall also include any specific information required for maintenance of the code, in particular, its history and the designers' names. - 2.4.3.11.4 If a tool has generated the code, common positions 2.4.3.11.1 to 2.4.3.11.3 apply to the tool inputs.